kemmita/.NetCore-Gist/Setting up AspNetCore.Identity for React consumption.md

         public string Image { get; set; }
     }
 ```
-3. In our persistence lib, we will need to alter our ApplicationDbContext file a bit.
+3. In our persistence proeject, we will need to alter our ApplicationDbContext file a bit.
 Instead of inheriting from DbContext, we will
 inherit from IdentityDbContext<AppUser> ensure to include the name of the user model, the one we craetd above.
 ```cs
 public class ApplicationDbContext: IdentityDbContext<AppUser>